-2.5.2 Linking with the Id Command
+2.5.2 Linking with the ld Command

-Normally, you do not need to run the linker directly, but use the \mbox{cc} command to indirectly invoke the linker.
-Executables that need to be built solely from assembler objects can be built with the \mbox{ld} command.
+Normally, you do not need to run the linker directly, but use the cc command to indirectly invoke the linker.
+Executables that need to be built solely from assembler objects can be built with the ld command.